yandex-cloud/docs/en/managed-clickhouse/concepts/storage.md

 Local SSD storage doesn't provide fault tolerance for stored data and affects the overall pricing for the cluster:

 * This storage doesn't provide fault tolerance for a single-host cluster: if a local disk fails, the data is permanently lost.
-Therefore, when creating a new {{ mch-name }} cluster using local storage, a 2-host fault-tolerant configuration is automatically set up.
+Therefore, when creating a new {{ mch-name }} cluster using this disk type, a 2-host fault-tolerant configuration is automatically set up.
 * You are charged for a cluster with this storage type even if it's stopped.
 Read more in the [pricing policy](../pricing.md).

 ## Specifics of non-replicated SSD storage {#network-nrd-storage-features}